BG Pathum United F.C.: Origins of the club and early history (1979–2008)

-In 2008, the club established BGFC Sport Company Limited to manage the club and to be in accordance with AFC's guidelines and competed in Khor Royal Football Cup 2008/2009, able to reach the finals.
-In the finals, lost to JW Group Football Club 1–2 and promoted to play in the Khǒr Royal Cup.
-In addition, Bangkok Glass team had their own futsal team which competed in the Futsal Thailand League as well.
+In 2008, BGFC Sport Company Limited was established to professionally manage the club in accordance with AFC regulations.
+That same period, the team competed in the 2008–09 Khor Royal Cup and reached the final, where they were defeated 2–1 by JW Group.
+Nevertheless, the club secured promotion to the Khǒr Royal Cup.
+In addition to football, Bangkok Glass also operated a futsal team, which competed in the Futsal Thailand League.